5monkeys/django-enumfield/README.md

 Make sure black and isort is installed in your env with `pip install -e .[dev]`.

-Before committing run `make format` to apply black and isort to all files to keep.
+Before committing run `make format` to apply black and isort to all files.